How to Build a Hamburger Menu in React

 export default NavLinks;

-Create a new file and save it as DesktopNavigation.js.
-It'll also be a stateless function component with the following content:
+Create a new file named DesktopNavigation.js.
+This file will also be a stateless function component with the following content:

 //DesktopNavigation.js